sagarbuddhic/questions/README.md

 **Pre-rendering**

-Server side rendering - getServerSideProps - Next.js will pre-render this page on each request.
+Server side rendering - getServerSideProps - fetch with no cache - Next.js will pre-render this page on each request.
-Static Generation - getStaticProps - Next.js will pre-render this page at build time(Automatic static optimization.)
+Static Generation - getStaticProps - fetch with cache - Next.js will pre-render this page at build time(Automatic static optimization.)
-Incremental Static Generation -  static pages, but content updates automatically without rebuilding the whole app.
+Incremental Static Generation - revalidate - useful for dashboards -  static pages, but content updates automatically without rebuilding the whole app.

 **With Links, prefetches and does client side navigation.**